ceckels77/A-37-Shaft-Intermediate-Support/README.md

 # A-37 Shaft Intermediate Support
- This is a 2D drawing from a CAD class I took
+ This is a 2D drawing from one of my CAD classes that I drew in AutoCAD and dimensioned onto a sheet.